TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 You should extend your code generator to generate precise ranges.

+1. Define a property `stmt-index` and assign an index to each statement.
+   In contrast to previous properties, you cannot store this index on a name.
+   Instead, you need to define `create-stmt-index-task` rules where you can apply `stmt-index-is`.

-1. Extend `stmt-to-jbc` to label the begin and end of instructions for a statement.
+2. Extend `stmt-to-jbc` to label the begin and end of instructions for a statement based on the index of this statement.

-2. Come up with a strategy `to-range` which maps a variable number to its range, represented as a pair of start and end labels.
+3. Come up with a strategy `to-range` which maps a variable to its range, represented as a pair of start and end labels.
-   Similar to the stack limit challenge from last week, the analysis might be easier on the MiniJava code.
+   Similar to the stack limit challenge from last week, the analysis should be performed on the MiniJava code, not on the Java bytecode.

-3. Integrate `to-range` into your `method-to-jbc` rule.
+4. Integrate `to-range` into your `method-to-jbc` rule.